1036 Madison Avenue,

-Opened as the Madison Theater on May 29, 1929 with John Boles in “The Desert Song”.
+Opened as the Madison Theatre on May 29, 1929 with John Boles in “The Desert Song”.
 The theatre was part of the Stanley Warner chain until 1975.

-It was taken over by a owner in 1994, renamed the Norma Jean Madison Theater, and split into five auditoriums.
+It was taken over by a owner in 1994, renamed the Norma Jean Madison Theatre, and split into five auditoriums.

 Two more screens were later added, made from former retail units.

-The Norma Jean Madison, one of Albany’s oldest movie houses, finally closed in December 2001 after failing to pay its creditors.
-The Norma Jean hadn’t shown a movie since early-November and owed its distributors and vendors tens of thousands of dollars.
+The Norma Jean Madison Theatre, one of Albany’s oldest movie houses, finally closed in December 2001 after failing to pay its creditors.
+The Norma Jean Madison Theatre hadn’t shown a movie since early-November and owed its distributors and vendors tens of thousands of dollars.

-One of those groups, Boston Concessions Group of Cambridge, Massachusetts, took over the theater in Spring of 2002, and it was closed in 2003.
+One of those groups, Boston Concessions Group of Cambridge, Massachusetts, took over the theatre in Spring of 2002, and it was closed in 2003.
 After standing empty a while, an independent group took over and it re-opened on May 20, 2005.
-The other Norma Jean theater, located just outside Canandaigua, was also closed and sold two months ago after the owner went $67,000 in debt.
+The other Norma Jean Theatre, located just outside Canandaigua, was also closed and sold two months ago after the owner went $67,000 in debt.

 Just login to your account and subscribe to this theater.